music

 "Salty Dog"

-~ Clint Baker's Cafe Borone All-Stars
+~ Cafe Borrone All-Stars

 ~

-Clint Baker - Drums, Riley Baker - Drums, Robert Young - Sax, Leon Oakley - Cornet, Jim Klippert - Trombone & Vocal, Katie Cavera - Bass, and Monte Reyes - Banjo.
+Clint Baker - Drums, Robert Young - Sax, Leon Oakley - Cornet,

 left bracket